hylee1rt/PROJECT5/index.md

 ### PCA

 Next we will perform Principle Component Analysis (PCA) on the dataset to see if we could discover anything interesting.
+PCA is a dimensionality-reduction method that is often used to reduce the dimensionality of large data sets, by transforming a large set of variables into a smaller one that still contains most of the information in the large set.
+The goal of PCA is basically to find an angle where you can project those points down onto a flat piece of paper, in such a way that the variance (or spread) of the data is maximized.

+The intuition behind this is that, if we think we might have "clusters" or "groups" in a high-dimensional dataset, we might be able to find a particular angle of view in the high dimensional space, ~smoosh~ the data down onto a 2-d surface and be able to see the clustering or grouping in the data.
+This can help us decide whether a particular type of model might be useful.

 ```python
 plt.figure(figsize = [8,8])